Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 - Webby People's Voice Award — Yale College website redesign, 2020

-- EDUCAUSE Next Leaders Fellowship — AI support model capstone
+- EDUCAUSE-sponsored Next Leaders Fellowship

 AI Leadership

-See My Research →The Work
+See My Research →How It Works

-Research, strategy, community, and feedback working as a continuous loop.
-Each element informs the others.
+Research, governance, community, and feedback as a continuous loop.

 Research (DBA)